mapstruct/mapstruct.org/content/development/updating-mapstructorg.md

 hugo server --buildDrafts
 {{< /prettify >}}

+The website can then be accessed at [http://localhost:1313/](http://localhost:1313/).
 The server injects some magic JavaScript which enables auto-reload of rendered pages in the browser as the source files are edited.

 ## Content authoring